See, it's quarantine time.

 Did I do something wrong?
 Am I not good enough?

-These thoughts are like unlimited Siren songs: debilitating, but you give in to them regardless.
+These thoughts are like Siren songs: debilitating, but you give in to them regardless.
+You wonder if these songs are the Premium version and if you've somehow unlocked the "unlimited subscription" option.

 No matter what the reason was, remember: Your ghost should have communicated and given you closure.
 You’re not to blame.

-The prospect of giving in to escapist tendencies with your nose in The Bell Jar may seem far too luring—but you know you will move on.
+The prospect of giving in to escapist tendencies with your nose in The Bell Jar may seem alluring—but you know you will move on.
 Just not now.

-Move-on tip: Give yourself time, food, sleep—whatever lessens your blood pressure and makes you feel better, but set a time limit to maintain a moderate work-wallow balance.
+Move-on tip: Give yourself time, food, sleep—whatever lowers your blood pressure and makes you feel better, but set a time limit to maintain a moderate work-wallow balance.

 Stage 4: The 99.9% recovery